ppatierno/enmasse-iot-demo/README.md

 After that, the built Docker image can be deployed to the cluster with this command :

         kubectl create -f <path-to-repo>/spark-driver/target/fabric8/spark-driver-svc.yaml

+### AMQP clients

+The AMQP publisher can be launched in this way from the `amqp-clients` directory after packaging them :

+        java -jar ./target/amqp-publisher.jar <messaging_ip> <messaging_port> temperature

+providing the _messaging_ IP address and port and the _temperature_ address for sending values.
+In the same way the AMQP receiver :

+        java -jar ./target/amqp-receiver.jar <messaging_ip> <messaging_port> max

+providing the _messaging_ IP address and port and the _max_ address for reading filtered maximum values.

 ### A view from the EnMasse console

-Following picture shows how there is a connection from the publisher on the _temperature_ address sending values, a connection from the final receiver on the _max_ address for getting filtered values and finally a receiver (the Spark Streaming driver) on the _temperature_ address as well getting values for streaming analytics.
+Following picture shows how there is a connection from the publisher on the _temperature_ address sending values, a connection from the final receiver on the _max_ address for getting filtered maximum values and finally a receiver (the Spark Streaming driver) on the _temperature_ address as well getting values for streaming analytics.

 ![EnMasse console connections](./images/enmasse_console_connections.png)